Sabrina Gschwandtner: Collections and exhibitions

 Gschwandtner's work has been exhibited worldwide at institutions, such as the Renwick Gallery of the Smithsonian American Art Museum (Washington D.C.), the Museum of Arts and Design (New York), Crystal Bridges Museum of American Art (Arkansas), and the Victoria and Albert Museum (London).

-Her work is in the permanent collections of the Smithsonian American Art Museum, Museum of Fine Arts, Boston, the RISD Museum, LACMA, and the Carl & Marilynn Thoma Art Foundation.
+Her work is in the permanent collections of the Smithsonian American Art Museum, Museum of Fine Arts, Boston, the RISD Museum, LACMA, Walker Art Center, and the Carl & Marilynn Thoma Art Foundation.